 Following the establishment of the China-Nordic Arctic Research Center (CNARC) in December 2013, the 2nd China-Nordic Arctic Cooperation Symposium is scheduled to be held in Akureyri, Iceland 2 – 5 June 2014.
-The call for oral presentations is now open.
-Deadline for abstract submission is 7 March 2014.
+The call for oral presentations is closed, but registration is open until 1 May 2014.

 The China-Nordic Arctic Research Center (CNARC) officially launched